<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 A skimmer is the rectangular opening at the top of the pool wall, right below the coping.
 (The water level should generally be about halfway to two-thirds up the skimmer.)

-Side note: You may not have a main drain—they're becoming less common in residential pools, in favor of only skimmers.
-This is because for smaller pools, main drains aren't always necessary.
+Side note: You may not have a main drain—they're becoming less common in residential pools in favor of only skimmers.
+This is because main drains provide additional water flow to the pump to meet the gallons-per-minute (flow rate) requirement for the size of your pool and the water features incorporated.
+Because each pool project is different, main drains aren't always necessary.

 The Pool Pump